raphaelreis/EE559-DeepLearning-MiniProjects/README.md

 The Goal of this project is to implement different neural network structures to predict if a handwritten digit in the first channel is lesser or equal to the digit in the second channel and in particular to test the impact of weight sharing and auxiliary losses.

 ### Main
+The main.py file contain the executable of our project, it can be called as follows :

 ### Data
 The data is taken from the MNIST dataset from Yann Lecun website.
 The lecturer of the EEE-559 lecture at epfl (Fleuret François) provides a python file (dlc_prologue.py) which generates our dataset.
-The dataset is structured as folows :
+The dataset is structured as follows :

    Name      | Tensor dimension | Type  |                 Content
 -------------|------------------|-------|-------------------------------------